WGHS Scrub Hub - making scrubs for NHS staff

-With guidance from Volunteer Manager Gwen Shackleton at Pinderfield Hospital, teacher Mrs Maher has been able to download and convert a pattern for producing scrubs.
+With guidance from Volunteer Manager Gwen Shackleton at Pinderfield Hospital, teacher Mrs Maher has been able to download and convert a usable pattern for producing scrubs.
 With many healthcare professionals among the school's parents and alumni, The WGHS Scrub Hub has been able to consult and adapt the pattern to ensure the scrubs being made are identifical to the ones the NHS use.

-The first sets of scrubs will be delivered this week in 3 available colours: holly green, dark purple and French navy.
+The first sets of scrubs will be delivered this week in 3 colours: holly green, dark purple and French navy.

 Elizabeth said: "Thanks to the generosity of our community for their donations enabling us to buy the fabric needed.
-We will be sewing from home as well as the Textiles classroom in school.
+We will be sewing from home as well as the Textiles room in school.
 We want to help as much as possible."

 "It's a shame pupils aren't in school to help," added Natalie.
 "We have set them an optional task to make 100% cotton scrub uniform drawstring bags, headbands to hold face masks and knitted/crochet hearts that NHS staff give to patients and family members. "